SWC-Advanced-Microscopy/swc-advanced-microscopy.github.io/_pages/equipment.md

     title: "MesoSPIM: whole-brain lightsheet imaging"
     excerpt: "The MesoSPIM is a macroscope-based lightsheet microscope with axial sweeping of the beam waist, to allow for uniform resolution across large fields of view.
-       Whole mouse brains easily fit inside the microscope, and at lower resolutions no tile scanning is required, making the microscope very fast.
+       Whole mouse brains easily fit inside the microscope.
+At lower resolutions no tile scanning is required, making the microscope very fast.
 The system is compatible with any clearing technique.
 Users are responsible for clearing their own samples, but we can provide protocols and advice.